SiebeTolsma/MineForge/README.md

 ## Developing

-Minefurnace welcomes contributions in the form of pull requests and issue reports.
+Mineforge welcomes contributions in the form of pull requests and issue reports.
 If you feel like working on Mineforge, just fork the repository and start working.
 Once you're done submit a pull request.